ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-http-api.md

 In the HTTP ecosystem, redemption contexts should generally be keyed by the same privacy boundary used for cookies and other local storage.
 Generally this is the top-level origin.
+Any redemption context should be built following the principles outlined in {{draft-ietf-privacypass-architecture}} and later in {{privacy}}.

 ## Generic Token Redemption {#token-redemption}